Should I anneal metal before cutting discs?

 It is fine to cut 24g without annealing as it is pretty thin.
 Don’t forget to lubricate the cutter.
 Don’t forget eye protection!
 Lubricating the cutter keeps the cutter sharp longer.
 It is also makes it easier to cut your discs.

 The cutting side of the Pepe Premium Disc Cutter.
-The hammering side of the Pepe Premium Disc Cutter.
-Your disc cutter may look different.

 Because of the lubrication the discs, that you’ve cut out, will need to be cleaned before soldering.
 They will be oily.
 I torch mine for several seconds, quench and pickle.
 You can also use a soft toothbrush, a good degreasing dish detergent, like Dawn or Dr. Bronner’s (less toxic to the planet and you) and really hot water.
 Pumice powder or Bon Ami will also clean the metal.
 Make a paste, of the Bon Ami or pumice, with a touch of water and a small pile of the powder.